ziyan-junaideen/pco_api_ruby/README.md

 Alternatively, you may rescue `PCO::API::Errors::BaseError` and branch your code based on the status code returned by calling `error.status`.

+The `PCO::API::Errors::TooManyRequests` error has an additional method, `retry_after`, which tells your code how long to sleep before trying again.

 ## Copyright & License